saleor/saleor.io-learn/intro/technologies.md

 ## Vercel

 [Vercel](https://vercel.com/docs) is a deployment platform known for its great developer experience.
 It takes care of the hard things: deploying instantly, scaling automatically, and serving personalized content around the globe.
 As Vercel team also created Next.js, Vercel provides production-grade hosting for Next.js websites with zero configuration.
-What's more, it has a rich library of templates developers can start with and enables continuous deployment setup with a github repository within a few clicks.
+What's more, it has a rich library of templates developers can start with and enables continuous deployment setup with a Github repository within a few clicks.

 ## Netlify